lunasec-io/lunasec/docs/pages/lunatrace/overview/introduction.md

 ### What it outputs

 LunaTrace shows detected vulnerabilities in your project's dependencies in a clean, fast interface.
+It also displays which vulnerabilities the Static Analysis engine (SAST) determined are non-exploitable, thereby reducing the total number of "false positives" by up to 98%.

-It eliminates all the vulnerabilities it that can, based on situational information passed and our powerful analysis engine.
-It lets you know if this vulnerability is only in your `dev` dependencies, why the vulnerable package was included, and other information you need to make a quick decision about the vulnerability.
+You also will see when a vulnerability is only in your `dev` dependencies, why the vulnerable package was included, steps to patch, and any other information you will need to quickly dig in.

 ![a sample vuln](/img/vuln-result-hover.png)